twilio-labs/plugin-rtc/README.md

   -p, --profile=profile            Shorthand identifier for your profile.
-  --app-directory=app-directory    Name of app directory to use --authentication=(passcode)      (required) Type of authentication to use --override                       Override an existing App deployment
+  --app-directory=app-directory    Name of app directory to use --authentication=(passcode)      (required) Type of authentication to use --passcode-expiry=(seconds)      The expiration period of the passcode in seconds --override                       Override an existing App deployment

 DESCRIPTION